DominikLindorfer/SQL-LLaMA/README.md

 | Weight decay    | 0.1  | 0.1 | 0.1  | 0.1  |
 | Warm-Up-Ratio   | -  | - | -  | -  |

+**SQL-LLaMA 13B with 5 and 10 Epoch Training are now available too!
+(Same other parameters as SQL-LLaMA-13B)**

 Please note that both SQL-LLaMA-small 7B & 13B use the same LIMA training strategy proposed in Ref.
 [7] except that no dropout has been used and a cosine LR scheduler was employed.